farahhadii/To-Do-List/README.md

 # To-do-List
 A to-do list that allows users to add, remove, and edit their tasks.

-This to-do list increases user productivity by helping users prioritize their work and personal tasks; also, it provides a sense of accomplishment when crossing them off the list.
-In addition, it helps users stay on track by allowing them to set deadlines for each goal.
+This task management tool enhances user productivity by helping prioritize both work and personal tasks, providing a rewarding sense of accomplishment upon completion.
+Additionally, it assists users in staying focused by enabling them to set deadlines for each goal.

-The MVC architectural pattern is utilized in this web application, which offers a clear separation of logic and increases user readability.
+The aim of this web application was to use the MVC architectural pattern, which offers a streamlined organization of logic, fostering enhanced maintainability, scalability, and user readability.